hackforla/website/README.md

 This is a standard [Jekyll][jekyll] site hosted right here on [GitHub pages][ghpages].

-There are a few options for developing the site locally.
+There are two options for developing the site locally: (1) Using the environment container "Docker" or (2) using Ruby and Jekyll directly ensuring you're using the same exact environment we're developing in.
+Therefore the first approach is recommended and very easy to use.

+First you'll need the repository on your computer so you have a site to run when these development environments are installed.
+For new Git users, see Git section below after we discuss the two development approaches.

-## Developing via Docker (Recommended)
+## Option 1 of 2: Developing via Docker (Recommended)

 This is the recommended approach to quickly getting started.